zolagonano/a-ninjas-handbook/src/chapter_7.md

 - **Geolocation**: Disable GPS, Wi-Fi, and Bluetooth on your device.
 Use location spoofing tools to mask your actual location.
 - **Operational Security**: Maintain strict OpSec practices, such as never using your real identity, avoiding linking different online identities, and being cautious about the information you share.

+## Anonymizing Tools

+To stay anonymous online, you will need to use different tools based on your needs and situations.
+Not every tool will necessarily improve your anonymity if used without need.
+Here are some key anonymizing tools categorized by their function and use case:

+### 1. Browsers

+- **Tor Browser**
+  - **Use Case**: High-level anonymity needs, such as accessing the dark web or conducting sensitive research.
+  - **Features**: Routes your internet traffic through the Tor network, masking your IP address and encrypting your traffic multiple times.

+- **Brave Browser**
+  - **Use Case**: General privacy-focused browsing for everyday use.
+  - **Features**: Built-in ad blocker, tracker blocker, and the ability to use Tor for private tabs.

+- **Hardened Firefox Browser**
+  - **Use Case**: Highly customizable and can be great if fingerprinting is not your main concern.
+  - **Features**: Can be set up based on your needs and can provide great anti-tracking features if hardened correctly.

+### 2. VPN (Virtual Private Network)

+- **Reputable VPN Providers**
+  - **Use Case**: Masking your IP address and encrypting your internet traffic.
+  - **Features**: No-logs policies, multiple server locations, and additional security features like double VPN and kill switches.

+- **Self-Hosted VPNs**
+  - **Use Case**: Great for bypassing censorship as you can run protocols that have greater obfuscation and are less likely to be blocked by firewalls.
+  - **Features**: Can help bypass censorship; no one else can control and access the data passing through the VPN other than you.

+### 3. Email Services

+- **ProtonMail**
+  - **Use Case**: Secure, encrypted email communication.
+  - **Features**: End-to-end encryption, based in Switzerland, supports PGP encryption.

+- **Tutanota**
+  - **Use Case**: Privacy-focused email service.
+  - **Features**: End-to-end encryption, no tracking, built-in encryption for calendars and contacts.

+- **Disposable Email Services (Guerrilla Mail, 10 Minute Mail)**
+  - **Use Case**: Temporary email addresses for short-term use.
+  - **Features**: Provides anonymous, temporary email addresses that self-destruct after a set period.

+### 4. Messaging Apps

+- **Signal**
+  - **Use Case**: Secure messaging for personal or professional use.
+  - **Features**: End-to-end encryption, open source, self-destructing messages.

+- **Briar**
+  - **Use Case**: Censorship-resistant encrypted messaging via Bluetooth, Wi-Fi, Tor, with privacy built-in.
+  - **Features**: Great for communicating securely in places with no internet or high censorship.

+### 5. Operating Systems

+- **Tails**
+  - **Use Case**: High-security needs, such as whistleblowing or sensitive journalism.
+  - **Features**: Live operating system that runs from a USB stick, leaves no trace, routes all traffic through Tor.

+- **Qubes OS**
+  - **Use Case**: Secure, compartmentalized computing.
+  - **Features**: Uses virtualization to create isolated environments for different tasks, reducing the risk of compromise.

+- **Whonix OS**
+  - **Use Case**: A security-focused operating system designed to ensure maximum anonymity and privacy.
+It can also be used along with Qubes OS for additional security and isolation.
+  - **Features**: Uses virtualization to create isolated environments for different tasks, reducing the risk of compromise.

+### 6. File Sharing and Storage

+- **OnionShare**
+  - **Use Case**: Securely sharing files anonymously.
+  - **Features**: Uses Tor to create a temporary, anonymous file-sharing server.

+- **ProtonDrive**
+  - **Use Case**: Encrypted cloud storage.
+  - **Features**: End-to-end encryption, integrated with ProtonMail for secure file sharing.

+### 7. Metadata Removal Tools

+- **ExifTool**
+  - **Use Case**: Removing metadata from files before sharing.
+  - **Features**: Command-line tool for viewing, editing, and removing metadata from various file types.

+### 8. Search Engines

+- **DuckDuckGo**
+  - **Use Case**: Privacy-focused web searches.
+  - **Features**: Does not track search history, anonymizes user information.

+- **Startpage**
+  - **Use Case**: Anonymous web searches using Google results.
+  - **Features**: No tracking, IP anonymization, private search queries.

+### 9. Device and Network Security

+- **MAC Address Randomization**
+  - **Use Case**: Preventing tracking of your physical device.
+  - **Features**: Changes your device’s MAC address to avoid identification on networks.

+- **Public Wi-Fi Caution**
+  - **Use Case**: Reducing risk when using public Wi-Fi.
+  - **Features**: Always use a VPN, avoid accessing sensitive accounts, and consider using a travel router for added security.

+### 10. Behavioral Anonymizing Tools

+- **Typing Randomizers and Virtual Keyboards**
+  - **Use Case**: Preventing identification through keystroke dynamics.
+  - **Features**: Randomizes typing patterns or uses on-screen keyboards to avoid tracking.

+- **Mouse Movement Anonymizers**
+  - **Use Case**: Obfuscating mouse movement patterns.
+  - **Features**: Tools that standardize or randomize mouse movements.

+Not all of these tools are needed, nor are they guaranteed to remain effective over time.
+The world is constantly changing, so always research and keep yourself updated about privacy and security news and new tools.
+These companies may also change their policies or effectiveness over time.
+If you read this book years later, do some research, but the concepts should remain the same, even if the names of the tools have changed.